Lekkende: Raben-Levetzau family

-In 1774, Vordingborg Cavalry District was divided into 12 estates and sold in public auction.
-Lekkende was acquired by Frederik Raben.
-He left the estate to his youngest son, Josias Raben-Levetzau.
-He constructed a new main building.
-His widow, Siegfriede von Krogh, ceded the estate to their son Frederik Raben-Levetzau in 1899.
+In 1838,Josias Raben-Levetzau e constructed a new main building.
+He was married to Siegfriede von Krogh.
+In 1899, she ceded the estate to their son Frederik Raben-Levetzau.
 He was active in politics and served as Minister of Foreign Affairs in the Cabinet of J.C.
 Christensen from 1905 to 1908.

 In 1931, Frederik Raben-Levetzau ceded Lekkende to his son Johan Otto Raben-Levetzau.

 Later history

-Lennede was in 2005 acquired by Stig Husted-Andersen via the company Skrumle Landbrug ApS.
+In 2005, Lekkende was acquired by Stig Husted-Andersen via the company Skrumle Landbrug ApS.
 Husted-Andersen died in 2008.
 In 2012-13, his three daughters unsuccessfully attempted to sell Lekkende for DKK 1900 million.
 One of the daughters, Dichte Husted-Andersen, has lived in the main building.

 Architecture

 The main building from 1838 consisted of two single-story wings which met in three-story "tower" overlooking the garden.
 The two low wings were heightened to two stories in 1880.
 The building is yellow with white cornices.
 The tower is topped by a domed roof surrounded by four pinnacles.